Lab Fellows are the pioneers of a new financial system – one that serves people and planet.

 Chip In is a money app that makes saving engaging through the use of gamification, including collective goals and competitions, leveraging behavioural economics for improved financial habits.
 Now live as a beta, Chip In is looking to partner with financial institutions and financial health organisations to reach more users.

 Audrey has worked in both large corporations and an early stage finance startup, which she helped grow to a very successful company.
-She has now taken on the challenging of helping millions of low income households claim back their financial freedom.
+She has now taken on the challenge of helping low income households and young people build up their savings.

 Creating Life Chances – Akilah Corrie and Moestak Hussein